Iago-Pereira/IDD-Final-Project/README.md

 ### Expected Parts

-EEG headset, arduino, bluetooth module, wheels, motors, small physical wheelchair prototype.
+EEG headset, arduino, wheels, motors, LEDs, small physical wheelchair prototype.

 ### Interaction Plan

-The person will wear the headset and control the wheelchair with it.
+The person will wear the headset, which will be connected to the wheelchair, and control the wheelchair movement with it.

+## Project Implementation

+### Hardware Components

+We bought the Star Wars Force Trainer II toy, which contains an EEG sensing headset that uses a NeuroSky board.
+We also gathered a green LED and a green LED with the corresponding 220 Ohm resistors, and a motor with the corresponding components to build a protective circuit around it: